 The allowance resets on January 1 and unused funds do not carry over.
 If you have the benefit and your home has any fall risks at all (and most homes do), this is money worth using.
 The modifications that fall prevention specialists consistently recommend first are also the least expensive: grab bars, a shower chair, and better bathroom lighting.

-Can You Use Both Home Safety and DME Benefits Together?
+Can You Use Both Home Safety and DME (Durable Medical Equipment) Benefits Together?

 Yes.
 The Home Safety benefit covers modifications to your home.
 The DME benefit covers equipment like walkers, commodes, and wheelchairs.
 Both can be used at the same time.
 If you are setting up your home after a hospital stay or for a family member moving in, you may be able to claim both benefits simultaneously.